izzyreal/vmpc-docs/controls.rst

 ++++++++++
 The data wheel can be turned by dragging or scrolling.
 Precise, single-step changes can be performed by holding any of the modifier keys (Shift, Ctrl, Alt/Option) while dragging.

-On iOS you can drag the data wheel with one finger for precise, single-step changes, or with 2 fingers for large increments.
+On iPadOS you can drag the data wheel with one finger for precise, single-step changes, or with 2 fingers for large increments.

 Slider/Rec gain/Main volume
 +++++++++++++++++++++++++++